-Physical Aggression/Altercation/Fighting
+Physical Aggression/Altercation/Fighting/ Play Fighting

-A student shall not engage in any form of physical aggression or threatening behaviors towards a teacher, fellow student, District employee, or other person.
+A student shall not engage in any form of play fighting, physical aggression, or threatening behaviors towards any adult person or a fellow student.
 Physical aggression includes physical confrontation that may result in: no injury, minor injury, or serious injury that includes, but may not be limited to kicking, shoving, pushing, hitting, biting, and fighting.
 Intentionally hitting, shoving, scratching, biting, kicking, blocking the passage of another, or throwing objects at another person is considered physical aggression and is prohibited.
-Depending on the situation, School Resource Officers and/or local police may be involved, resulting in a citation.
+When absolutely necessary, School Resource Officers and/or local police may be involved, resulting in a citation.
 At police discretion, a more serious charge may be issued.